-The frequency of your symptoms will determine how your healthcare team tests you for atrial fibrillation.
-If you have chronic, longstanding atrial fibrillation, an electrocardiogram (EKG) can confirm the diagnosis.
+The frequency of your symptoms will determine how your doctor tests you for atrial fibrillation.
+If you have chronic, longstanding atrial fibrillation, an EKG can confirm the diagnosis.
 If you have sporadic events, you may wear a small monitor for up to 48 hours that can capture information about how your heart behaves.

 If exercise triggers your atrial fibrillation, you’ll be scheduled for a treadmill test.
 And if you have very infrequent episodes, you may need to go into a lab for a test that involves catheters and stimulation of the heart (in order to produce erratic behavior).

 For the most part, people who turn up in doctors’ offices with atrial fibrillation complained of palpitations.
-But a 2012 study by cardiologists at the University of Foggia in Italy found that among the elderly, especially those above age 70, atrial fibrillation may be present without the sensation of palpitations.
+But a 2012 study found that among the elderly, especially those above age 70, atrial fibrillation may be present without the sensation of palpitations.

-Emergency responders in the study assessed almost 28,000 patients with portable EKG devices.
-They uncovered atrial fibrillation in nearly 12 percent of emergency medical services patients with suspected heart disease, with typical symptoms decreasing among older patients.
+Emergency responders in the study assessed almost 28,000 people with portable EKG devices.
+They uncovered atrial fibrillation in nearly 12 percent of emergency medical services patients with suspected heart disease, with typical symptoms decreasing among those who were older.

 This disconnect between the upper and lower chambers of the heart leads to inefficient blood flow.
 Your blood pressure can fall, bringing about the risk of heart failure.